Ram Dayal (Sikh official): Death

 Ram Dayal's final campaign was in Hazara, quelling an uprising of the Yusafzais.
 Despite a valiant defence, he was tragically killed in action, marking the end of a distinguished military career.

 Legacy

 Diwan Ram Dayal's legacy is that of a courageous military leader and skilled administrator who contributed significantly to the rise and stability of the Sikh Empire during a tumultuous period of regional conflicts and power struggles.
 His strategic insights and battlefield exploits remain notable in the annals of Sikh history.

 Memorial

 Diwan Ram Dayal was succeeded by Sardar Hari Singh Nalwa as the governor of Hazara.
-In a befitting tribute, the Sardar built a samadh (memorial) in Hazara to honour the Diwan.
+In a befitting tribute, the Sardar built a samadhi (memorial) in Hazara to honour the Diwan.